 Instead, Arya follows the knights, that eventually ditched Lord Tyrell, on their way to a brothel.
 Meryn looks through the brothels selection of women for a girl young enough for his palette.
 We discover that Trant likes girls and not women.
 There is even a little scare when the knights bring Arya into their room to sell some of her oysters because based on Trant’s look, she is just about the age range he is looking for.

 Arya returns to Jaqen and lies that the gambler was not hungry and she was unable to sell any oysters to him.
 Jaqen plays along, but I think by this time, we all know that he knows everything that is really happening.
 The question is how this will effect Arya.
 I don’t think that her tests to be a man with no face will go too well since she abandoned a mission for her own personal purposes.

 Prince Doran heads a meeting with Jamie, his daughter/niece, Tristan, and Ellaria.
 Thankfully, Jaime is quite honest about the reason that he snuck into Dorne to take away his niece.
 He tells Doran all about the snake they received with Marcella’s necklace wrapped around the mouth.
 Somehow everyone looked side-eyed at Ellaria.

 Doran decides that Jamie should take his niece back with him to Westeros.
 However, he must also take Tristan, since he is her betrothed.
-Also, Tristan should be taking his place in the council as his uncle Oberyn did, before he passed away.
+Also, Tristan should be taking his place on the council as his uncle Oberyn did before he passed away.

 Ellaria is not happy with the mutual respect and contract of agreement that Prince Doran has made with the Lannisters.
 She is outwardly obvious about her hate for the people that are responsible for the death of her love.
 These type of actions make Prince Doran seem small and weak in his own monarchy.